japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStoreProvider.md

 The estimated size of `loadedMaps` is available as the <<memoryUsedBytes, memoryUsedBytes>> performance metric.

-The <<spark-sql-streaming-properties.adoc#spark.sql.streaming.maxBatchesToRetainInMemory, spark.sql.streaming.maxBatchesToRetainInMemory>> internal configuration is used as the threshold of the number of elements in `loadedMaps`.
+The <<spark-sql-streaming-properties.md#spark.sql.streaming.maxBatchesToRetainInMemory, spark.sql.streaming.maxBatchesToRetainInMemory>> internal configuration is used as the threshold of the number of elements in `loadedMaps`.
 When `0` or negative, every <<putStateIntoStateCacheMap, putStateIntoStateCacheMap>> removes all elements in (_clears_) `loadedMaps`.

 NOTE: It is possible to change the configuration at restart of a structured query.